-The Vancouver General Membership Branch (GMB) was initially formed in 1906 and was one of the most active branches in the early days of the IWW, particularly in the resource industries of mining, logging and shipping.
-The IWW was declared a banned organization by the Government of Canada during the first World War, but IWW organizers have been able to keep the union alive despite this and other forms of government repression.
+The Vancouver General Membership Branch (GMB), located on unceded Coast Salish territories, was initially formed on May 5, 1906.
+It was one of the most active branches in the early days of the IWW, particularly in the resource industries of mining, logging, and shipping – some of the very first members being the predominantly Indigenous dockworkers of the Lumber Handlers Local 526 (which was composed of some 18 different nationalities).
+After building mass workers’ power, the arrival of the First World War saw the IWW declared a banned organization by the Government of Canada from 1918 until 1923, which debilitated the union for many years afterwards.
+Fortunately, IWW organizers have been able to keep the union alive despite this and other forms of government repression.
 The current branch charter was issued in 1999.

 Ready to become a member of the IWW?
 Think It Over, then email us at email@example.com or join in person at our next monthly meeting!
 For more info about becoming a member, check out the official IWW page on joining the One Big Union.